max-merrell33/OIT-Hangman/README.md

 ---
 # Future Features:

+- The last step that I was doing when I ran out of time was the documentation of the code with comments.
+The first thing I would finish if I had more time would be the comments in the header files giving detailed descriptions about the functions.
 - Reorganize the before and after game menu so that the code to display the menus is located in display.cpp and the code is more uniformly organized
 - Learn more about MinGW and other libraries that make compiling C++ code easier and more efficient, reducing the size of the project
 - Create a way to keep score and/or average number of guesses over multiple different games